|Mass Representative||Pam C 01628 823530||Shirley F 01628 633406||Anna P 07590 545645|

 LIGHTHOUSE is a holiday club for children run by Christians from local churches.
 It runs in ten locations, including Marlow, Monday 30th July to Friday 3rd August, 10am to 3.30pm.
 See https://lighthousecentral.org/lighthouses/marlow/about for more details and to book.

-ALPHA COURSE – VOLUNTEERS NEEDED!
-From Thursday 13th September we are planning to run an Alpha course in the parish, a perfect introduction to Christianity for those who are new to it and a great “refresher” for committed Christians.
+ALPHA COURSE – VOLUNTEERS NEEDED From Thursday 13th September we are planning to run an Alpha course in the parish, a perfect introduction to Christianity for those who are new to it and a great “refresher” for committed Christians.
 Each session includes food, a short talk and a discussion.
-To make the course a success, a variety of volunteers is urgently needed in the following areas: catering, administration, publicity/advertising, welcoming, etc. If you can help in any way and/or for more information on the various roles, please email firstname.lastname@example.org.
+Volunteers are urgently needed in the following areas: catering, administration, publicity/advertising, welcoming, etc. If you can help in any way and/or for more information on the various roles, please email email@example.com.

 MARRIAGE AND RELATIONSHIP COUNSELLING WITH MARRIAGE CARE Catholic Marriage Care is a faith-based organisation, that draws on its Catholic tradition and contemporary research, to help couples in both good times and bad.
 Most relationships face difficulties at some point.
 Talking to a relationship counsellor can help.
 Our local centre in Reading offers relationship counselling with fully-trained counsellors.
 For further information please call 0800 389 3801.
 If you are a trained relationship counsellor, could you volunteer with Marriage Care?
 Further counsellors are needed for our Reading centre – expenses and supervision is provided.
 For further information, please contact Sue Cooper at email@example.com or phone 0793 9495774.